JereKuusela/valheim-esp/publish/README.txt

 # Changelog

+- v1.4.0:
+	- Added settings to customize all colors used by the visuals.
+	- Reordered settings to more sensible sections.
+	- Added sleeping status to sleeping enemies.
+	- Added wake up range and noise for sleeping enemies.
+	- Added setting to set the player always dodging (to test which attacks can be dodged).
+	- Added setting to increase player damage (past the damage cap).
+	- Added setting to multiply stamina usage (for no stamina usage).
+	- Added setting to multiply dig radius (causes visual glitches).
+	- Added visual for mine rock support bounding boxes (disabled by default).
+	- Added settings for custom spheres to containers and crafting stations (for people using "craft from containers" mods).
+	- Changing the setting that was used to exclude pickables to exclude all resources.
+	- Added wildcard (*) support to tracking and exclusions.
+	- Changed experience meter to ignore the first experience gain so that experience per minute shows up correctly.
+	- Added current skill level, experience amount and experience limit to experience meter.
+	- Fixed experience meter showing wrong values.
+	- Fixed smoke visual being affected by cover ray setting.
+	- Improved localization of some object names.
 - v1.3.0:
 	- Added item drops to resources like rocks, minerals and trees.
 	- Added chests contents to pregenerated chests.